 - interact with us through social media, email, post, text or phone, or use one of our cookies.

-We will only collect data from you when if it is necessary for us to do so and we will only collect data that is relevent for the date processing activity.
+We will only collect data from you when it is necessary for us to do so, and we will only collect data that is relevent for the data processing activity.
 Below is a list of data which we may collect from you:

 - Identity Data such as your first name, last name, title, date of birth, gender, nationality, passport or ID number;

-- Contact Data such as your e-mail address, address, and telephone number; we may also keep the name, relationship and phone number for your next of kin for emergency contact;
+- Contact Data such as your e-mail address, home address and telephone number; we may also keep the name, relationship and phone number of your next of kin for emergency contact;

 - Academic Data such as your academic qualifications and English language qualifications;

-- Visa Data such as passport expire date, visa expiry date, country of birth, place of birth;
+- Visa Data such as your passport expiry date, visa expiry date, country of birth and place of birth;

 - Financial Data such as your bank account details;